Monographs: Dosage forms: General monographs: Parenteral preparations

 Powders for injections or intravenous infusions

-Powders for injections are solid substances (including freeze-dried materials), distributed in their final containers and which, when shaken with the prescribed volume of the appropriate sterile liquid, rapidly form either clear and practically particle-free solutions or uniform suspensions.
+Powders for injections or intravenous infusions are sterile, pyrogen-free solid substances (including freeze-dried materials), distributed in their final containers and which, when the prescribed volume of the appropriate sterile liquid is added, rapidly form either clear and practically particle-free solutions or uniform suspensions.

 Uniformity of mass

 Powders for injections or intravenous infusions (single-dose use) comply with the test for 5.2 Uniformity of mass for single-dose preparations unless otherwise specified in the individual monograph.